- Definition of Roles

 Extension works to exceed compliance in providing its services to the larger community.
 While retaining the current core of volunteers, the program seeks to extend recruitment, training, and service efforts to include members of the community who it has not reached in the past.

-Because Extension receives both federal and state funds, EMGVs must participate in the collection of contact information to verify compliance with affirmative action laws.
+Because Extension receives both federal and state funds, MGVs must participate in the collection of contact information to verify compliance with affirmative action laws.
 Report concerns and evidence of non-compliance to local Extension agents or the NC State University Office for Institutional Equity and Diversity at 919-515-3148.